Ancient Vessels

 BLACK PRINCE

-That captain's name was Luke Ryan (1750–89).
-Ryan started his smuggling/privateer carrier in 1779, when he captained the cutter Friendship.
+That captain of the ship Black Prince was Luke Ryan (1750–89).
+Ryan started his privateer carrier in 1779, when he captained the cutter Friendship.

-In April 1779, the authorities, learned that the Friendship had landed contraband, seized the ship and arresting those onboard.
-Escaping capture, Ryan arranged for six men to break his twelve crewmen out of the Black Dog Gaol, Dublin, on the night of the 11–12 April.
-They boarded the Friendship, overpowered the guards and sailed to Rush where Ryan joined added another eighteen hands.
+In April 1779, the authorities seized the Friendship and arresting those onboard.
+Escaping capture, Ryan arranged for six men to break his twelve crewmen out of jail.
+They then boarded the Friendship, overpowered the guards and sailed to Rush.
 His crime was punishable by death so he decided to go privateering against British shipping.

-Friendship needed to convert the into a sloop.
-To finance that, Ryan entered a fifty-fifty contract with another person whose name was Torris.
+Friendship needed to convert the into a sloop, Ryan entered a fifty-fifty contract with another person whose name was Torris.
 The new ship was named Black Prince.

 Aware that the Continental Congress, unlike the French crown, did not take one-third of the privateering profits, Ryan sought an American commission.
-The American Minister to France, Benjamin Franklin, wanted to use privateering for the purposes of arranging prisoner exchanges, but was wary of associating with Irish smugglers.
-Thus, Ryan duped a Boston shipmaster, Stephen Marchant, into acting as their captain to obtained commission from Franklin.
+The American Minister to France, Benjamin Franklin was wary of associating with Irish smugglers.
+Thus, Ryan duped a Boston shipmaster into acting as Black Prince's captain to obtained commission from Franklin.

-Although Ryan delivered few prisoners – because taking more would diminish supplies, forcing an early return to port – Franklin endorsed his captaincy.
+Although Ryan delivered few prisoners, Franklin endorsed his captaincy.
 Franklin also commissioned a second privateer, the Black Princess.
 The Black Prince and the Black Princess enjoyed great success in the Irish Sea during 1779–1780.

 Falling ill, Ryan sold his half interest of the Black Prince to his half partner Torris.
 In March 1780, Ryan resumed privateering with the 150-ton Fearnot, which was also commissioned by Franklin.
 He sailed north, swinging around the top of Scotland and descending on the Hebrides and the shipping routes north of Ireland.
 He caused panic by landing plundering parties in defenseless locations in the Hebrides and western Scotland.

-This primarily wood Black Prince is 21" long x 18" tall x 7" wide $1,900 shipping and insurance in the USA included.
+This primarily wood Black Prince ship model is 21" long x 18" tall x 7" wide $1,960 shipping and insurance in the USA included.
 Other countries: $200 flat rate.
 This model is in stock and can be shipped within three business days.